grapa-dev/grapa/README.md

 #### private(file [,passOp [,param]])
 Server in SSL mode requires a private key file.

-If the private key file is password protected, also provide an $OP for the SSL routines to requrest the password.
+If the private key file is password protected, also provide an $OP for the SSL routines to request the password.
 If a param is added, the callback will include the param.

 See SSL_CTX_use_PrivateKey_file.